 We have all seen those Pinterest articles about the “50 questions to ask your wedding ________”.
 I am just gonna be honest and say a lot of those questions are over kill and mostly clickbait.
-Now I am not saying you should ask your vendors questions because you should, but you might not need to ask all 50.
+Now I am not saying you shouldn’t ask your vendors questions because you should, but you might not need to ask all 50.
 I have actually put a list together of 10 Questions to Ask Your Wedding Photographer here.
 Instead spend the time looking at full samples of their work, reading their reviews, making sure they match your vision, getting referrals and meeting them in person.
 Ignore the crazy articles that are designed to make you paranoid, and trust your gut instinct when it comes to deciding whether or not you should hire someone.

 Pinterest is also not really a great place to find vendors to use for your wedding day.
-A lot of the time vendors you see on Pinterest aren’t necessarily in your area. now this doesn’t means that you still can’t hire them, it might just mean you are going to pay more for travel.
-If you have already found a vendor in your area that you love my suggestion to you would be ask them for recommendations.
+A lot of the time vendors you see on Pinterest aren’t necessarily in your area.
+Now this doesn’t means that you still can’t hire them, it might just mean you are going to pay more for travel.
+If you have already found a vendor in your area that you love, my suggestion to you would be ask them for recommendations.
 The wedding industry isn’t super huge so guaranteed they will have vendors they have worked with before and love.
-After spending the last few years as a wedding photographer, I’ve developed a relationship with countless florists, caterers, makeup artists, and wedding planners who I know are complete trusted professionals.
+After spending the last 10 years as a wedding photographer, I’ve developed a relationship with countless florists, caterers, makeup artists, and wedding planners who I know are complete trusted professionals.